EU moves to tighten anti-terrorism legislation after Paris attacks

 The EU-wide legislation is meant to serve as a basis for member states' national laws, including by defining the category of "foreign fighter" - a legal definition currently lacking, according to an EU spokesperson.

-Under the changes, the term would cover a citizen of an EU state who has travelled outside the bloc and returns to play a role in acts of terrorism, the spokesperson said.
+Under the changes, the term would cover a citizen of an EU state who has traveled outside the bloc and returns to play a role in acts of terrorism, the spokesperson said.

 Avramopoulos added that the Commission is also looking to introduce stricter controls to rein in the financing of terrorism.